Aaron98990/ways-of-the-game/spirit-of-the-game.md

 >
 > A. No, all cautions must be reported.
 1970/71 Laws of the Game

-- A referee can't omit a caution or send-off from their match report because of an apology.
+- A referee can't omit a caution or send-off from their match report because of an apology or laziness.
 A referee could of used their discretion before the caution or send-off.

 Not awarding a clear penalty kick or red card (including second yellow card) because you don't want the game decided like that.